 Complete the applicable conformity assessment procedure.
 For most Annex III systems, this is internal self-assessment under Annex VI.
 For biometric identification systems, third-party assessment by a Notified Body is required.
 Upon completion, issue the EU Declaration of Conformity (Article 47) and affix the CE marking (Article 48).

-If you are a non-EU provider, appoint an EU Authorized Representative under Article 22 by written mandate.
-The representative must be established in an EU Member State and empowered to perform the tasks specified in the AI Act.
+If you are a non-EU provider, appoint an EU Authorised Representative under Article 22 by written mandate.
+The representative must be established in an EU Member State and empowered to perform the tasks specified in the AI Act — including holding the technical documentation under custody for 10 years, registering the system in the EU database, and acting as the point of contact for national market surveillance authorities and the EU AI Office.

 The information in the database is publicly accessible (with limited exceptions for law enforcement systems under Article 49(4)), so ensure your submissions are accurate and complete — incorrect information carries its own penalty tier.